 Project Status and Information for Participants

-We are currently collecting data for the study via mail and telephone surveys.
+Data collection for this study is completed.
 For questions about the study please email us at HC-LEA-Jones@unh.edu.
 For participants who would like more information about ethical oversight of research at UNH or rights of research subjects, please see https://www.unh.edu/research/human-subjects for contact information.

 Lisa Jones, PhD (Principal Investigator)